 You can get pretty creative with personal meaning tattoos, combining different designs to make something unique.
 This arm eye tattoo features references to the third eye placed above a gazelle, an animal symbolizing agility, alertness, and consciousness.

 Fillers are a way to fill in the spaces in a larger tattoo, and they’re usually done in sleeves.

 While filler tattoos are mostly taken straight from flash designs, you can just as easily incorporate third eyes and crying eyes as fillers into tattoos – they look great on their own and can blend pretty well into the rest of your ink!

 You can also, however, get something quirky – or even creepy! – as a filler tattoo.
 You’re really only limited by your imagination.

 Head on over to jhaiho.com to book your tattoo appointment and get inked today!

 * * *

-Looking for more tattoo inspiration?
+Looking for more tattoo inspiration and design?
 Browse our site!